By Glenn Campbell (revised 1/28/14 & 1/7/19)

-- Of the 15 or so nights I have slept in a car on the keys, I have been woken by police only once.
+- Of the 30 or so nights I have slept in a car on the keys, I have been woken by police only once.
 They asked me to move my car 20 feet so I wasn't on private property (in the vacant lot across from Bud n Mary's); otherwise they let me stay.
 I would expect less leniency in Key West.

 - There are state campgrounds on the keys, including Bahia Honda, but they appear to be heavily booked well in advance.

 - The ocean here is perfect for swimming year round.
 Almost bath water temperature.
-Buying a mask and snorkel at Walmart (Florida City) will greatly enhance the experience.
+Buying a mask and snorkel at Walmart (on the mainland) will greatly enhance the experience.

 - In Key West, Ft.
 Zachary Tailor is a nice place to hang out during the day.
-Admission is $4.50+, but you can return as often as you want through the day.
+Admission is $4.50+, and you can return as often as you want through the day.

 - Sunset is the big draw in Key West.
 Best place to experience it is along the waterfront from Mallory Square to the Truman Annex.
 Paid parking in this area is expensive.
 An alternative is to park in a residential area to the south and walk to the waterfront.